websemantics/boxed/README.md

 ## Overview

-Box is a lightweight Boilerplate Generator that does not require the Command-line Interface (CLI) to customize software addons and packages, for the Visually-oriented Developers.
+Boxed is a lightweight Boilerplate Generator that does not require the Command-line Interface (CLI) to customize software addons and packages, for the Visually-oriented Developers.

 Boxed can help you provide customizable Software Packages of your platform (modules, addons, extensions etc) to other developers in a visually appealing way, no more command line!